Xilinx/Vitis-AI-Tutorials/Design_Tutorials/18-mpsocdpu-pre-post-pl-acc/README.md

 sudo ./sdk.sh -y -d /tools/Xilinx/sdk -p
 ```

-Note that we used a short-length name for the destination folder, as ``/tools/Xilinx/sdk``, in order to not incur in the following error message:
+**Note**: This tutorials uses a short-length name for the destination folder, as ``/tools/Xilinx/sdk``, to avoid the following error:
 ```
 File "./tmp/xilinx-zynqmp-common-v2021.1/sdk/relocate_sdk.py", line 82, in change_interpreter
  p_filesz, p_memsz, p_align = struct.unpack(ph_fmt, ph_hdr)
  struct.error: unpack requires a string argument of length 56
 ```

-### 1.4.3 Environmental Variables
+### 1.3.3 Environmental Variables

-Beside Vivado and Vitis environment for 2021.1, the variables below have to be set according to where you have placed them.
+Beside Vivado&trade; and Vitis environment for 2021.1, the variables below have to be set up according to where you have placed them.
-The script [set_env_before_make.sh](files/sh_scripts/set_proj_env .sh) contains a template to be adapted by the user.
+The [set_env_before_make.sh](files/sh_scripts/set_proj_env .sh) script contains a template to be adapted by the user.

-The following lines illustrate our desktop settings:
+The following lines show the desktop settings:

 ```shell
 # set the Vitis/Vivado 2021.1 release